vvnt0508/Ecommerce_User_Behavior_Analysis/README.md

 ![rs](https://i.imgur.com/AKp2d3z.png)

 **Query 02**: Bounce rate per traffic source in July 2017.
-- In this query we will use Bounce_rate = num_bounce/total_visit and note that bounce session is the session that user does not raise any click after landing on the website
+- Bounce session is the session that user does not raise any click after landing on the website
 - SQL code

 ![q2](https://i.imgur.com/2Sjh3Hx.png)